/skills/fuz-stack/references/css-patterns

 Theme Switching

-Component Styling Philosophy
+Component Styling In Practice

-<!-- GOOD: No <style> block needed β€” semantic HTML + utility classes --> <aside class="column gap_md"> <h2>{title}</h2> <small class="text_50">{subtitle}</small> <p>{description}</p> <button class="color_a">Confirm</button> <button class="color_c" class:selected={destructive}>Delete</button> </aside>
+<!-- No <style> needed — semantic HTML + utility classes --> <aside class="column gap_md"> <h2>{title}</h2> <small class="text_50">{subtitle}</small> <p>{description}</p> <button class="color_a">Confirm</button> <button class={['color_c', {selected: destructive}]}>Delete</button> </aside>

 Anti-Patterns